Symmetric locally free resolutions and rationality problems: Introduction

+In this case, $\cc$ is a sheaf supported on a curve defined by $\det q_G$, the so-called {\em discriminant curve}, and is determined by ${Q}$ up to a line bundle twist.
+We will call the {\em cokernel of $ Q$} the equivalence class $[\mathcal{L}]$ of the sheaf $\mathcal L$ with respect to the equivalence relation: The sheaves representing the cokernel of a quadric bundle $Q$ will be called {\em cokernel sheaves} associated with $Q$.

+In this paper, we prove that the birational type of a quadric surface bundle over ${\mathbb P}^2$ with smooth discriminant curve is determined by its cokernel.

-Our proof of Theorem \ref{main} bundles relies on an explicit description of the relation between the bundle $\cc$ and the Brauer class associated to the quadric fibration given by any of its resolutions.
-As observed by A. Kuznetsov (work in preparation), one can alternatively prove Thm.~\ref{main} by showing that any two resolutions are linked through quadric reductions via quadric bundles of higher ranks.
+\begin{thm} Let $ Q$ and ${Q}'$ be two quadric surface bundles over $\mathbb{P}^2$ having the same cokernel $[\mathcal{L}]$ supported on a smooth discriminant curve. { Then the generic fiber of $ Q$ and that of $ {Q}'$ are isomorphic.} \end{thm} We prove Theorem \ref{main} in two steps.
+First, in Theorem \ref{general IOOV}, we provide an explicit relation between the Brauer class associated with the quadric surface bundle and its cokernel.
+Second, we show in \S\ref{proof of main}, that two quadric surface bundles { are isomorphic at the generic point of $\mathbb{P}^2$} if their corresponding Brauer classes are equal.
+In fact, the second step is valid also for quadric bundles defined over an open subset of $\mathbb{P}^2$, see Corollary \ref{birational quadric bundle}.
+As observed by A. Kuznetsov \cite{Kuz1}, one can alternatively prove Theorem \ref{main} by showing that any two quadric bundles with the same cokernel are linked through quadric reductions via quadric bundles of higher ranks.

-Recall that birational geometry of quadric bundles has been a classical subject of investigation dating back to works of Artin and Mumford \cite{AM}, and considerable progress has been made recently.
-Let us mention here the result in \cite{HPT} where the first example showing that rationality is not a deformation invariant was constructed as a quadric bundle over $\mathbb{P}^2$ with discriminant being an octic curve.
-Our main theorem contributes to this study in various ways.

-For a first application of Theorem \ref{main}, we study explicit examples of symmetric resolutions of a given torsion sheaf.
-For that, consider the free resolution (cf. \cite{B}) of the cokernel $\cc$ on a general curve of degree $2d$.
-Depending on $\cc$ we get quadric bundles inducing either a trivial Brauer class or one of the three cases described in \cite{vG} and \cite[thm 1.1]{IOOV}.
-If we assume that the discriminant curve has degree 6 the corresponding three birational types of quadric surface bundles are: Verra fourfolds ($2:1$ cover of $\PP^2\times \PP^2$ branched along a $(2,2)$ divisor), cubic fourfolds containing a plane and the quadric surface bundles described below in Corollary \ref{pp}.
-The third type of Brauer class for curves of degree $6$ corresponds to quadric fibrations given by nets of quadrics in $\mathbb{P}^5$.
-These are resolutions of even theta characteristics and in this case we have the following rationality result.

-\begin{cor} Let $Q$ be a quadric surface bundle over $\mathbb{P}^2$ whose associated cokernel is a twist of an even theta characteristic on a smooth sextic curve.
-Then $Q$ is birational over $\mathbb{P}^2$ to a complete intersection of type $(1,1)$,$(1,2)$ in $\PP^2\times \mathbb P^4$ and is a rational variety. \end{cor} The above example is discussed in Section \ref{ex}.
-Note that the rationality of such a fourfold follows by using the projection to ${\PP^4}$.
-This example is similar to the one described in \cite{ABB1} in the sense that it has a non trivial Brauer class associated to it but is rational (see also \cite{IK}).